Course overview

 Course learning outcomes

-- Identify and discuss a range of strategy concepts and how real firm’s marketing strategies reflect these underlying concepts
+- Identify and discuss a range of strategy concepts and how real firm’s marketing strategies reflect these underlying concepts.

-- Understand ethical issues in marketing strategy
+- Demonstrate an understanding of ethical issues in marketing strategy.

 Degree list